Three Points of Contact: How to Prevent Falls

 Make sure to plan ahead for any project so that the job can be done safely, as to prevent any falls from happening.
 For example, if you are performing a roofing job, you need to think of all of the different hazards that can occur, and then plan for the worst.
 This is true for any kind of project, private or commercial.

 If you’re working on your own private project, you should take care to know which type of equipment you need.
-Having the wrong kind of equipment can increase the risk of injury, which is why picking the right type of lift or heavy machinery is an important step for safety.
+Having the wrong kind of equipment can increase the risk of injury, which is why picking the right type of lift, such as a manlift, is an important step for safety.
 Likewise, make sure to choose the right ladder for the job, as the wrong one can increase your chance for injury.

 Preventing injuries on the job and at the worksite requires education and training, and different construction certifications can help.
 Nevertheless, planning, choosing the right equipment and following the three points of contact method is the best way to make sure everyone stays safe.